MicrosoftDocs/azure-docs/articles/industry/agriculture/sensor-partner-integration.md

 **Connection Checklist**

-Device Manufacturers/Partners can have the following sanity test/checklist to ensure that the credentials provided by the customer is accurate.
+Device Manufacturers/Partners can have the following sanity test/checklist to ensure that the credentials provided by the customer are accurate.

 1. Check if an access token is received with the credentials provided
 2. Check if an API call succeeds with the access token received